Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Methodology

+As shown in Figure~\ref{fig:problemdemo}, the example demonstrates how relying solely on textual similarity can fail to capture the true semantic alignment in medical reasoning.
+It highlights that naive semantic rewards often collapse when faced with subtle yet clinically significant meaning differences, resulting in unstable or misleading optimization signals.
+This motivates the need for our adaptive semantic reward, which preserves meaningful distinctions and ensures stable guidance for policy improvement.

-From a theoretical perspective, the effectiveness of our adaptive semantic reward stems from its influence on advantage estimation in GRPO.
-In GRPO, the advantage $A_i$ is computed by normalizing rewards within a sampled group (Equation~\ref{eq:advantage}), which makes it highly sensitive to intra-group reward variance.
-When the semantic reward lacks discriminability, low variance leads to near-zero advantages, resulting in weakened policy gradients and impaired learning.
-Our adaptive reward reshapes the reward distribution to enhance inter-sample differences, thereby increasing variance and yielding more informative gradients.
-This adaptive shaping improves gradient flow while preserving reward rankings, thus adhering to the policy invariance principle~\cite{ng1999policy}.
+From a theoretical perspective, the effectiveness of our adaptive semantic reward lies in its role within the composite reward used by GRPO.
+Although the advantage $A_i$ in GRPO is computed by normalizing rewards within a sampled group (\textit{i.e. }Equation~\ref{eq:advantage}), the key limitation arises when the semantic reward itself lacks discriminability.
+In such cases, its signal becomes indistinguishable from other reward components and is effectively overshadowed by those with stronger variance, contributing little to the overall policy update.
+Our adaptive reward mitigates this issue by dynamically reshaping the semantic reward distribution to enhance inter-sample distinctions, thereby amplifying its relative contribution to the total reward signal.
+This adjustment improves gradient informativeness while preserving the original reward ranking, thus remaining consistent with the policy invariance principle~\cite{ng1999policy}.